InvalidSatan/OSRS_Guide/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code and the PDF under the terms of that license.

+## Legal

+Old School RuneScape™ and related names are trademarks of Jagex Ltd. This is a fan-made project and is not affiliated with or endorsed by Jagex.